Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/developer-experience/dev-workflow-codespaces.md

 ### Running your website

-To run the website for the first time, first the developer needs to configure the environment variables for the solution.
+To run the web application, first the developer needs to configure the environment variables for the solution.

 In Codespaces (or VS Code), navigate to the folder containing your Next.js application.
 In the starter kit, this is located at `./src/sxastarter`.